 We are one of the UK’s leading independent distributors of construction materials, operating in England, supplying primarily the construction sector.
 Our subsidiary companies include:

-As a Group, at 31st March 2019, we employed approximately 700 employees across 43 sites in the UK.
-We are an Investors in People accredited employer.
+As a Group, at 31st March 2020, we employed approximately 739 employees across 43 sites in the UK.
 Across The Bradfords Group, we are committed to conducting business strictly in accordance with all applicable laws and regulations in the UK, including health & safety, environmental, anti-bribery, equality and employment legislation.
 This extends to maintaining high standards of behaviour amongst our employees through our training and development initiatives which form part of our continuing Investors in People accreditation.

 We have established rigorous HR processes, systems and controls to ensure: